alanmansour/GramAI/reports/README.md

 >
 > Answer:

 We used `conda` for managing our dependencies.
 The list of dependencies was auto-generated using `pipreqs`.
-These depedencies were stored in requirements.txt.
+These depedencies were stored in `requirements.txt`.
+For certain application, such as docker image buidling, other requirement files were created.
 To get a complete copy of our development environment, one would have to run the following commands:

 Assuming `conda` and `git` are already installed:
 1. Clone the project: `git clone https://github.com/Alanocorleo/mlops_proj47.git`